OPERATING PROCEDURES

 CHANGING OF GAME ASSIGNMENTS:

 Only the Assignments Team, or in their absence, members of the Board of Directors, may make game assignments.
+A member of the BOD may be notified of the change.
 No official will either change NTBOA assignments with another official or request another official to “cover” an assignment for him/her.
 No official will accept an NTBOA assignment from anyone other than those identified in the first sentence of this paragraph.
-To do otherwise, may be subject both officials involved to the fine outlined above in the FAILURE TO SHOW UP FOR AN ASSIGNED CONTEST(S) paragraph.
+To do otherwise, may subject both official(s) involved to the fine outlined above in the FAILURE TO SHOW UP FOR AN ASSIGNED CONTEST(S) paragraph.

 COMMUNICATION BETWEEN OFFICIALS PRIOR TO CONTESTS: